 ‘Actions speak louder than words,’ is the motto at the Kigali Deaf Art Gallery and one can tell at a glance that this is true.

-Established in January 2019, Kigali Deaf Art Gallery is comprised of 11 deaf and dumb young people who were brought together by their love for art.
+Established in January 2019, Kigali Deaf Art Gallery is comprised of 11 deaf young people who were brought together by their love for art.

-Nahimana explains; "Here we work with people who are deaf and dumb.
+Nahimana explains; "Here we work with people who are deaf.
 Some of the work we do includes painting which we sell to clients in Rwanda and also abroad.
 We also get pots from Nyanza and decorate them with beads and sell them.
 Most people like them and place orders for more".

 With a starting capital of RWF 200,000, the Kigali Deaf Art Gallery now boasts of profits and over RWF 1M in savings, one year down the line.